 Are other forms of retirement income taxable in North Carolina?

 Yes.
-Income from a pension, income from a 401(k), income from an IRA and income from any other type of retirement account are all taxed at the North Carolina state income tax rate of 5.75%.
+Income from a pension, a 401(k), an IRA and any other type of retirement account are all taxed at the North Carolina state income tax rate of 5.499%.

 How high are property taxes in North Carolina?

-Low property taxes are one reason housing costs in North Carolina are just 84.1% of the national average.
+Low property taxes are one reason housing costs in North Carolina are 4% lower than the national average.
 That also contributes to North Carolina’s low cost of living.
-When including things like transportation and food, the cost of living in North Carolina is 3.7% below the national average.
+When including things like transportation and food, the cost of living in North Carolina is 1.7% below the national average.

 What is the North Carolina low-income homestead exclusion?

-Senior homeowners whose income is no more than $43,500 may also qualify for a property tax deferral.
-This does not reduces property taxes but defers payment of taxes owed until a later time, typically when the home is sold.
+Senior homeowners whose income is no more than $44,400 may also qualify for a property tax deferral via the Circuit Breaker Tax Deferment Program.
+This does not reduce property taxes but defers payment of taxes owed until a later time, typically when the home is sold.

 How high are sales taxes in North Carolina?

 Unlike many states, North Carolina taxes groceries, albeit at a reduced rate.
 The rate on most food is 2%.
-Prescription drugs are fully exempt from the sales tax, however.
+Prescription drugs are fully exempt from the sales tax.

 What other North Carolina taxes should I be concerned about?

-North Carolina recently eliminated its estate tax, so seniors who are planning on leaving wealth or property for their loved ones need not worry about that.
+North Carolina eliminated its estate tax in 2014, so seniors who are planning on leaving wealth or property for their loved ones don’t need to worry about that.

 Most Tax Friendly Places for Retirees